Paleogeography of the India–Asia collision system

 The paleogeography of the India–Asia collision system is the reconstructed geological and geomorphological evolution within the collision zone of the Himalayan orogenic belt.
-The continental collision between the Indian and Eurasian plate is one of the world's most renowned and most studied convergent systems.
+The continental collision between the Indian Plate and Eurasian Plate is one of the world's most renowned and most studied convergent systems.
 However, many mechanisms remain controversial.
 Some of the highly debated issues include the onset timing of continental collision, the time at which the Tibetan plateau reached its present elevation and how tectonic processes interacted with other geological mechanisms.
 These mechanisms are crucial for the understanding of Mesozoic and Cenozoic tectonic evolution, paleoclimate and paleontology, such as the interaction between the Himalayas orogenic growth and the Asian monsoon system, as well as the dispersal and speciation of fauna.
 Various hypotheses have been put forward to explain how the paleogeography of the collision system could have developed.
 Important ideas include the synchronous collision hypothesis, the Lhasa-plano hypothesis and the southward draining of major river systems.